noam87/noamswebsite/content/r/conclusions.md

     At the same time, thinking too much about the philosophical and existential implications of [mathematical
     formalism](https://en.wikipedia.org/wiki/Formalism_(philosophy_of_mathematics))
-    is bound to drive one absolutely mad. *Caveat emptor*!
+    is bound to drive you absolutely mad. *Caveat emptor*!
   </li>
 </ol>
 </small>